PGraphRAG-benchmark/PGraphRAG/README.md

+# general
+The benchmark framework is divided into 3 parts; dataset construction, document ranking, and LLM generation.
+They are all standalone files that can be ran, but this repo has the constructed splits, and ranked files if you to go ahead in the pipeline.
+Refer to data/dataset_template.ipynb for an example how the data is made to ensure product, neighbor, and user size distribution.
+Refer to notebook/ranking.ipynb for how the files are ranked.
+This framework ISNT set up to run everything at once. master_generation.py was converted to CLI to run files but will require your own API key or endpoint.

 # data
 Includes files to construct a dataset to a PGraph Framework GraphConstruction takes a data split JSON and forms the graph network.
 The data split is the needed file to run document ranking, and the graph construction is handled internally in the ranking script.